wp-plugins/powerpress/readme.txt

 * Player logic updated to display specific PDF/ePub images with links to the files.
 * PDF image from Hybrid Design.
 * ePub image from ThreePress.
-* Calls to wp_remote_head now set to use HTTP 1.1 protocol (WordPress defaults to HTTP 1.0 for what ever reason)
+* Calls to wp_remote_head now set to use HTTP 1.1 protocol (WordPress defaults to HTTP 1.0 for what ever reason.
+Thanks vinull for your bug fix!)
-*
+* Added support for Kindle Fire in the list of detected mobile HTML5 players.
+(Thanks Chris Bockay for bringing to our attention and helpnig us diagnose!)

 = 4.0.6 =